 An article from the Washington Post highlights this, adding that a poll the Post conducted along with the Kaiser Family Foundation indicates heavy drinking is among the most meaningful predictors of sexual assault in college.
 In fact, the survey also indicated that women who said they drank more than they should are over twice as likely to be sexually assaulted as those who drank lightly or not at all.
 As a result, the party scene on campus is also a contributor to the incidence of sexual assault and rape in college.

-Spiked Drinks and Date Rape Drugs
+Spiked Drinks, Alcohol and Date Rape Drugs

 A complication of this dynamic between alcohol use, the party atmosphere on campus, and sexual assault, is the use of date rape drugs.
 Most assaults involve people who know one another, rather than a stranger who attacks an unsuspecting victim.
 In some cases, the aggressor will use some form of substance to lower the victim’s resistance or decrease their ability to fight back.
 The most common way this is done is through alcohol.